 We then sought to characterize the mitochondrial consequences of low RNase P activity in N6AMT1-depleted cells.
-Consistent with defects in RNA processing and depletion of mature mt-RNA, we observed a global attenuation of translation by the mitochondrial ribosomes (Figure 3E).
-We confirmed this observation using time-resolved quantitative proteomics on N6AMT1-depleted cells, where we observed a strong, gradual depletion of most proteins involved in these processes (Figure 3F, Supplementary table S13).
-Our proteomics analysis also confirmed decreased levels of PRORP and TRMT10C, while HSD17B10 levels were only marginally affected (Figure 3F).
-For the respiratory chain, we observed a gradual reduction in all OXPHOS complexes, with the exception of complex V, which can partially assemble even in the absence of mt-DNA (Figure S3G).
-Consistent with the defect caused by abnormal mt-RNA expression, we noted that at early time points the mt-DNA-encoded OXPHOS subunits, which are all core subunits of the respiratory chain, appeared to be more dramatically reduced than the nuclear DNA-encoded subunits (Figure 3G).
-In addition, pathways downstream of mitochondrial gene expression were also progressively decreased at the protein level, as expected from their strict dependency on intact mt-RNA metabolism (Figure S3G), while mitochondrial pathways such as "signaling", "protein import, sorting, and homeostasis", and "metabolism" were not affected, indicating that mitochondrial functions not related to gene expression or OXPHOS were maintained (Figure S3G).
+Consistent with defects in RNA processing and depletion of mature mt-RNA, we observed a global attenuation of translation by the mitochondrial ribosomes (Fig. 3E).
+We confirmed this observation using time-resolved quantitative proteomics on N6AMT1-depleted cells, where we observed a strong, gradual depletion of most proteins involved in these processes (Fig. 3F and Dataset S13).
+Our proteomics analysis also confirmed decreased levels of PRORP and TRMT10C, while HSD17B10 levels were only marginally affected (Fig. 3F).
+For the respiratory chain, we observed a gradual reduction in most subunits of all OXPHOS complexes, with the exception of the F1 domain of the ATP synthase, which is not mtDNA-encoded and can assemble even when mitochondrial gene expression is impossible (Dataset \$13) (42).
+Consistent with the defect caused by abnormal mt-RNA expression, we noted that at early time points the mt-DNA-encoded OXPHOS subunits, which are all core subunits of the respiratory chain, appeared to be more dramatically reduced than the nuclear DNA-encoded subunits (Fig. 3G).
+In addition, pathways downstream of mitochondrial gene expression were also progressively decreased at the protein level, as expected from their strict dependency on intact mt-RNA metabolism (SI Appendix, Fig. S3G), while mitochondrial pathways such as "signaling," "protein import, sorting, and homeostasis," and "metabolism" were not affected, indicating that mitochondrial functions not related to gene expression or OXPHOS were maintained (SI Appendix, Fig. S3G).
 We conclude that defects in N6AMT1-dependent synthesis of the mitochondrial RNAse P machinery alter the mitochondrial proteome in a way that leads to a progressive decline in pathways downstream of mt-RNA processing, such as mitochondrial translation and OXPHOS.